 No. Transcripts and other documents from other institutions are the property of St. Andrews and under Federal policy, we are not allowed to issue them.
 The record from the other institution may not be complete.
 The current complete, accurate and official record of a student’s academic work is made available by the transcripting institution.

-The Office of the Registrar can check the accuracy of the grade for you.
+Contact the Office of the Registrar to check the accuracy of the grade for you.